What is Break-Even Point In Accounting?

 Here it is important to understand that the Fixed Cost (in this case $60000) is constant and doesn’t vary with the level of Sales Revenue generated by Crave Limited.
 Thus once Crave Limited succeeds in generating Break-Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.

 - One of the most important and basic benefits of Break-Even Point in accounting is its simplicity of calculation and helping the business determine the number of units to be sold to breakeven i.e. no profit no loss.

 - It helps in understanding the cost structure i.e. the proportion of Fixed Cost and Variable Cost.
 Since Fixed Cost doesn’t change easily, it helps business owners to take measures to control the Variable cost without focusing on the total cost.

 - It is very important in forecasting, long-term planning, growth and stability of the business.

-- The biggest shortcoming of Break Even Point in accounting analysis lies in the nature of assumption which holds that fixed cost remains constant and Variable cost varies proportionately with the level of sales which may not be the case in a real-world scenario.
+- The biggest shortcoming of Break-Even Point in accounting analysis lies in the nature of assumption which holds that fixed cost remains constant and Variable cost varies proportionately with the level of sales which may not be the case in the real-world scenario.

 This has been a guide to what is Break-Even Point in Accounting.
-Here we discuss accounting break-even analysis with calculation of Break Even Point using its formula, advantages, disadvantages and practical examples.
+Here we discuss accounting break-even analysis along with calculation, formula, advantages, disadvantages and practical examples.
 Here are the other articles in accounting that you may like –